Course Content and Outcome Guide for ENG 107

 - Special Fee:

 Course DescriptionIntroduces broad spectrum of literature in translation that begins in antiquity and concludes at the dawn of the Renaissance.
 Includes works of fiction, poetry, drama and non-fiction.
 Examines the uniqueness and interconnectedness of literature from a variety of worldwide traditions, both western and non-western.
 This series (ENG 107-108) does not have to be taken in sequence.
 The first of a two course survey of World literature.
-Prerequisite: WR 115 and RD 115 or equivalent placement test scores.
+Prerequisites: WR 115 and RD 115 or equivalent placement test scores.
 Audit available.

 Addendum to Course Description